-It’s common for homeowners to confuse mold vs mildew – check below for mold vs. mildew.
-Although both of them are fungus, they exhibit certain distinct features which can be used to distinguish them.
+It’s common for homeowners to confuse mold vs. mildew – check below for mold vs. mildew.
+Although both are fungus, they exhibit certain distinct features that can be used to distinguish them.

 Correct identification allows you to embark on accurate treatment measures.
 I’ve featured some important features which you can use to differentiate between mold and mildew.